Regularity conditions in the realisability problem with applications to point processes and random closed sets: Realisability of covering probabilities for random sets

-\textsl{Necessity}.
-The function $p_x=\P\{x\in \rset\}$ is upper semicontinuous, since $\rset$ is a random closed set.
+\textit{Necessity}.
+The function $p_x=\mathbf{P}\{x\in\xi\}$ is upper semi-continuous, since $\xi$ is a random closed set.
 The product form of the two-point covering function implies that the capacity functional on two-point set is given by